 WHAT WE OFFER:

 To maximize its outreach efforts, DCBE aims to be a wholesaler of information, rather than a retailer.
 FTC staff works with an informal network of about 10,000 community-based organizations and other interest groups that order FTC products and distribute FTC information to their members, clients, and constituents.
-Most of the 10 million or so print publications the FTC distributes each year are disseminated through these trusted local partners, who include libraries, police departments, schools, non-profit organizations, banks, credit unions and other companies, and government agencies.
+Most of the 13 million or so print publications the FTC distributes each year are disseminated through these trusted local partners that include libraries, police departments, schools, non-profit organizations, banks, credit unions, and other companies, and government agencies.
 Staff offers instructions on how to share FTC materials by linking, reprinting, and co-branding.
-In addition, the FTC logs more than 28 million accesses of its publications online every year, and we currently have more than 20,000 subscribers to our Consumer Center Blog.
+In addition, the FTC logs more than 1.5 million visitors to its sites every year, and has more than 84,000 subscribers to the Consumer Center Blog, English and Spanish combined.

 WHAT WE NEED:

 The FTC encourages you to share its resources with your constituents, friends, family, coworkers, and neighbors.
 There are many ways to let others know about the FTC, and about making smart choices when they shop: share tips, use your social networking skills, or, order free publications to hand out at events or conferences — or just to give out in your community.